 Bridget has an abundance of experience as a seasoned clinician helping others, especially using her skills as a certified cognitive behaviour and dialectical behaviour psychotherapist.
 Bridget has a profound passion for working with priority populations, such as individuals with acute mental health concerns, those with histories of trauma, the Indigenous population, and women in the corrections system.
 Bridget is also passionate about bringing the power of her post graduate training in Compassionate Inquiry (where she studied directly under Dr. Gabor Maté) to her clients and students.

-Melissa is a registered social worker with over 15 years experience in the field of mental health and sddiction counselling.
+Melissa is a registered social worker with over 15 years experience in the field of mental health and addiction counselling.
 She has experience working in both the public and private sector.
 Melissa has held various positions in Grand River Hospital's Adult Outpatient Mental Health and Addiction program delivering individual and group therapy.
 In addition to her experience with crisis and acute mental health interventions, Melissa has also worked in private clinics and now owns her own private practice where she offers a number of evidence-based modalities (CBT, DBT, EMDR, IFS) to best serve clients anywhere along the continuum of mental health and wellness.

 Melissa has completed her professional coaching certification (PCC) with the International Coaches Federation.
 With a hat tip to Johan Hari concept of rat park, Melissa believes that rehumanizing workplaces by deepening relationships and connecting to purpose can help foster resiliency around mental health and substance misuse.
 Melissa is particularly passionate about coaching front-line care providers for sustainability in careers with high rates of burnout.